What does scent look like?

-Known by his moniker ZERO, Zul Othman is an urban artist that has done a lot more than make art.
-Co-founder of collective RSCLS and a lecturer with LASALLE College of The Arts, Zul is one of Singapore's best known visual artists with his graffiti-esque style.
-Taking art to the streets, his works revolve around pop culture and current affairs - creating social commentary and dialogue through them.
+Known by his moniker ZERO, Zul Othman is an urban artist who has done a lot more than just making art.
+Co-founder of the RSCLS collective and a lecturer at the LASALLE College of the Arts, Zul is one of Singapore’s best known visual artists with his graffiti-esque style.
+Taking art to the streets, his works revolve around pop culture and current affairs, creating social commentary and dialogue through them.

 Most recently, his work DIFF/FUSION for ARTWALK Little India 2019 is a play on the scientific explanation for how smell travels, permeates and stimulates us.
 The mural embodies traditional Indian spices such as chilli powder and cumin through geometric shapes, while scents and fragrances are reflected through the choice of colours.
 The symmetry of the work is particularly striking, perfectly framed by the shophouse windows of the existing architecture.

 With his works carrying so much meaning and weight, why does he go by the moniker ZERO?

 I have always had this affinity with the number zero.
 Multiple reasons for this: my favourite skate brand is Zero Skateboards, and I can still remember stencilling the word “zero” on a plain T-shirt in 1998 because I could not afford to get an actual Smashing Pumpkins ZERO tee.
 Also, I had multiple zeros during my exams, from primary school to secondary school.

 They gave the impression that my life would amount to nothing.
 But when one is nothing, one can be everything.

 Shout-out to those who thought that I’d never amount to anything because I now have a great career as an artist and have a master’s degree.